LeeMorinUCF/Credit_COVID19_Canada/README.md

 *Chartered bank selected assets: Month-end (formerly C1)*.
 We use the row of the table labeled "Credit cards".

+Together, the aggregate time-series data are recorded in the file ```BoC_vs_TU_num_accts.csv```.
+The figures are then generated with the script ```CC_BoC_vs_TU_comp_figs.R```, on lines 89 to 140, in particular.

 #### Figure A1.2: Credit Data Coverage for Adults in Canada, by Province

 The numbers in this figure were calculated with the scripts NAME_OF_SCRIPT.py and
-NAME_OF_OTHER_SCRIPT.R in the Code folder.
+CC_TU_vs_StatsCan_comp_fig.R in the Code folder.
 It requires the dataset
-pop_by_prov_and_age.csv,
+CC_TU_vs_StatsCan.csv,
+comprising
-comprising the figures obtained from Statistics Canada in the table called
+the number of credit-card account holders aged 20 and above and the figures obtained from Statistics Canada in the table called
-*Estimates of population (2016 Census and administrative data), by age group * *and sex for July 1st, Canada, provinces, territories, * *health regions (2018 boundaries) and peer groups, *
+*Estimates of population (2016 Census and administrative data), by age group and sex for July 1st, Canada, provinces, territories, health regions (2018 boundaries) and peer groups, *
 Table: 17-10-0134-01.
+Figure A1.2 is created by running lines 96 to 113 of the script CC_TU_vs_StatsCan_comp_fig.R.